Reliability in Azure Cognitive Search

 Multiple services in separate geographic regions

-Azure Cognitive Search doesn't provide an automated method of replicating search indexes across geographic regions, but there are some techniques that can make this process simple to implement and manage.
+Azure AI Search doesn't provide an automated method of replicating search indexes across geographic regions, but there are some techniques that can make this process simple to implement and manage.
 These techniques are outlined in the next few sections.

-The goal of a geo-distributed set of search services is to have two or more indexes available in two or more regions, where a user is routed to the Azure Cognitive Search service that provides the lowest latency:
+The goal of a geo-distributed set of search services is to have two or more indexes available in two or more regions, where a user is routed to the Azure AI Search service that provides the lowest latency:

 You can implement this architecture by creating multiple services and designing a strategy for data synchronization.
 Optionally, you can include a resource like Azure Traffic Manager for routing requests.